Da-Coder-Jr/Vidiment/README.md

   - ⏳Custom background / YouTube videos for background (For any type of reel)

 [You may see a complete project!
-This is **NOT** complete as we are working to make it free + Add a amazing website!]
+This is **NOT** complete as we are working to make it free + Add a amazing website!
+This is a exect replication of TurboReel GUI as of now (We are making big changes!)]

 ---